Robert Stewart, Duke of Albany: Rise to a dukedom

-Royal campaign and coup
+Royal campaign and coup (1398)

 Robert was named to lead a new royal campaign in the Scottish Highlands in April 1398, at the same general council which confirmed his title of Duke of Albany.
 Robert was named alongside his nephew, David, Duke of Rothesay, and Thomas Dunbar, Earl of Moray, as a joint commander of this expedition.
 The general council expected Robert and his nephew to lead military forces against the family of Donald, Lord of the Isles, whose members had been raiding the lands of Moray.
 However, this campaign was interrupted when Walter Danielston, the castellan of Dumbarton Castle, rebelled against Robert III.
 Robert III besieged Dumbarton with a large army, but was unable to remove Danielston from the castle.
 The king's failed siege of Dumbarton contributed to the collapse of his political authority within Scotland.
 Amidst these events, Robert may have offered his implicit support to Danielston, who was a known associate of Duncan, Earl of Lennox, Robert's longtime ally and kinsman by marriage.

 In the wake of his eldest brother's humiliation, Robert cooperated with his nephew, David, Duke of Rothesay, to remove the king from power.
-Robert played host to a meeting of Scottish noblemen and prelates at his residence of Falkland Palace, the primary manor of his earldom of Fife, in November 1398.
+Robert hosted a meeting of Scottish noblemen and prelates at his residence of Falkland Palace, the primary manor of his earldom of Fife, in November 1398.
 Robert's guests at this meeting included his nephew, along with his eldest son, Murdoch, and a group including Archibald, 3rd Earl of Douglas, Walter Trail, Bishop of St. Andrews, and Gilbert Greenlaw, Bishop of Aberdeen.
 Robert and his ally, Archibald, 3rd Earl of Douglas, probably used this meeting to agree on a plan for David to assume power on his father's behalf.
 The discussions at Falkland led directly to the general council of January 1399, which forced Robert III to surrender his authority to David.
 David became regent of Scotland, under the official title of "lieutenant" of the kingdom.